Nederlandsche Suikerraffinaderij: The Amsterdam refineries start to use steam power

-Fa.
-C. de Bruyn en Zonen
+Firma C. de Bruyn en Zonen

-From 1820 to 1833 C. de Bruyn (Cornelis de Bruyn Martinuszoon) owned a traditional sugar refinery on the Lijnbaansgracht.
+From 1820 to 1833, C. de Bruyn (Cornelis de Bruyn Martinuszoon) owned a traditional sugar refinery on the Lijnbaansgracht.
 In 1831 he got permission to use steam for boiling sugar, and to use a 6 hp steam engine to drive pumps and the like.
 In 1834 De Bruyn bought the nearby refinery Stokholm and another refinery.
 On his death in 1834 he left his sons three refineries.
 By then the company was known as Firma C. de Bruyn en Zonen.
 This was a partnership that traded under the name (Firma or Fa.)
 C. de Bruyn en Zonen.

 De Bruyn's three sons all choose to stay in the sugar refinery business.
 They expanded the company by buying the surrounding buildings.
 In the end it encompassed all buildings between the Lauriergracht, Passeerdersstraat, Lijnbaansgracht, and Passeerdersdwarsstraat.
 The number of boilers was four in 1835 and probably seven in 1841.
 In 1840 and 1841 C. de Bruyn en Zonen processed 25,000,000 kg of raw sugar a year.
 This amount of sugar was worth 6,500,000 guilders (ƒ).
 The De Bruyn brothers displayed their new found status by travelling in coaches drawn by 4 or 6 horses.

 Already in 1836, the favorable trading conditions with the Dutch East Indies, and the investments in production facilities, allowed the big Amsterdam sugar refineries to export to the United Kingdom.
 This made the Netherlands Trading Society somewhat dependent on these companies.
 This was especially true with regard to De Bruyn, which took more than half of the NTS sugar at some 1841 auctions.

 The mutual dependency between the NTS and the big Amsterdam sugar refineries led to dangerously high credits by the NTS to De Bruyn.
 These were probably instrumental in allowing De Bruyn to construct a big modern refinery on Bolwerk (Bastion) Osdorp in 1843, which became operational in 1846.

 In parallel, De Bruyn founded a company to produce coal gas, the Hollandsche Gaz Fabriek.
 The use of gas to light the refinery allowed it to operate at night, and was much safer than using candles.
 The Imperial Continental Gas Association provided coal gas in Amsterdam.
-However, as a monopolist it simply refused to give a discount to big customers, and so the Amsterdam sugar refineries supported De Bruyn's foundation of a competing company that started to operate in August 1847.
+However, as a monopoly it refused to give a discount to big customers, so the Amsterdam sugar refineries supported De Bruyn's foundation of a competitor that started to operate in August 1847.

-The very high debts and a few adversities brought De Bruyn in acute liquidity problems in late 1847.
+The very high debts and a few adversities brought De Bruyn acute liquidity problems in late 1847.
 On 6 December 1847 De Bruyn en Zonen therefore asked the Amsterdam court for an automatic stay so that the company could be reorganized.
 On 7 December, its creditors agreed to this stay.
-In a preliminary check of the accounts, the assets of the sugar refineries were ƒ 2,957,979 and the liabilities ƒ 2,284,792.
-For the gas factory this was ƒ 893,654 and ƒ 482,328.
+In a preliminary check of the accounts, the assets of the sugar refineries were ƒ2,957,979 and the liabilities ƒ2,284,792.
+For the gas factory this was ƒ893,654 and ƒ482,328.